bugaevc/wl-clipboard/README.md

 # License

-wl-clipboard is free sofrware, available under the GNU General Public License version 3 or later.
+wl-clipboard is free software, available under the GNU General Public License version 3 or later.